qixuannL/franky-lab/README.md

 The outer shadow of the box will turn red if ifend is set to true.

+Note: If you are using images that you downloaded, i would recommand you to covert to .webp for faster load time

 # End

 finally, after you have tweaked around the stuff, you can simply double click the home.html to see your work :D